HorizoncoreDev/HcPermissions/README.md

 ### Usage

 - Example: Selecting an Image from Gallery
-    - I have implemented a example for select image from gallery
+    - I have implemented an example for select image from gallery

 1. Add Required Permissions in Manifest:
     - Add the necessary permissions in your AndroidManifest.xml file